 - 8.1.1.
-The permittee shall route all VOC and HAP emissions from the Storage Tanks (TK-1502, TK-200, TK-201, TK-1500, TK-1501) to a vapor recovery system (VRU-100), prior to release to the atmosphere.
-When unavailable due to malfunction or maintenance, VRU-200 shall be used in lieu of VRU-100 and be subject to all the applicable requirements below.
+The permittee shall route all VOC and HAP emissions from the Storage Tanks (TK-1502, TK-200, TK-201, TK-1500, TK-1501) to a vapor recovery system (VRU-100, VRU-200), prior to release to the atmosphere.
 The vapor recovery system shall be designed to achieve a minimum guaranteed control efficiency of 98% for volatile organic compound (VOC) and hazardous air pollutants (HAP) emissions.
-Emissions from these tanks will be collected and compressed by the vapor recovery unit (VRU-100) whereby the vapors are sufficiently compressed to be introduced into the inlet gas line and processed with the inlet gas. - 8.1.2.
+Emissions from these tanks will be collected and compressed by the vapor recovery units (VRU-100, VRU-200) whereby the vapors are sufficiently compressed to be introduced into the inlet gas line and processed with the inlet gas. - 8.1.2.
 Operation and Maintenance of Air Pollution Control Equipment.
-The permittee shall, to the extent practicable, install, maintain, and operate the vapor recovery unit (VRU-100) and associated monitoring equipment in a manner consistent with safety and good air pollution control practices for minimizing emissions, or comply with any more stringent limits set forth in this permit or as set forth by any State rule, Federal regulation, or alternative control plan approved by the Secretary.
+The permittee shall, to the extent practicable, install, maintain, and operate the vapor recovery units (VRU-100, VRU-200) and associated monitoring equipment in a manner consistent with safety and good air pollution control practices for minimizing emissions, or comply with any more stringent limits set forth in this permit or as set forth by any State rule, Federal regulation, or alternative control plan approved by the Secretary.
+[45CSR\$13-5.11.] - 8.1.3.

-8.1.3.
 The maximum annual throughput of product to the 400 bbl storage tanks shall not exceed the following:

-Storage Product Stored Maximum Annual
+Storage Tank ID Product Stored Maximum Annual Throughput (gal/yr)

-Tank ID Throughput (gal/yr)

-TK-1502 Settling Tank (Condensate/ 2,989,350
+TK-1502 Settling Tank (Condensate/ Produced Water) 2,989,350

-Produced Water)

 TK-200 Condensate 1,149,750

 TK-201 Condensate 1,149,750

 TK-1500 Produced Water 344,925

 TK-1501 Produced Water 344,925